SirDevOps9/ms_frontend/README.md

 For Building bussiness-owners run `npm build:bussiness-owners` For Building adminportal run `npm build:adminportal` For Building accounting run `npm build:accounting`
-For Building accounting run `npm build:erphome`
+For Building erpHome run `npm build:erphome`
 For Building hr run `npm build:hr`
-For Building erp run `npm build:erp`

 ## SSL Configuration
 Open the SSL folder in next to the projects folder in our repository